About the OCULA Spring Conference

 The talk focuses on the generational elements of library environments—thinking through relational practices and power relationships embedded within library systems.
 Some key questions that are raised involve asking, “why do we do things the way that we do them, when we choose the system?
 Why are so attached to our hierarchies?
 What I propose is a forward looking vision of librarianship in which we challenge hierarchies in a generative and collaborative way—honouring relational practices.

-11:15 AM to 12:00 PM
+time icon 07 May 11:15 AM to 12:00 PM

 Seeking Solidarity: Challenging the Binary of the Librarian / Staff Divide